-Updated October, 2017.
-The views from the Pierre Loti hill at Eyup Istanbul are Panoramic.
-Sitting at the base of the hill is the Eyup Sultan Mosque – a mosque that holds a special place in the hearts of Istanbulites.
+Updated August 2018.
+The views from the Istanbul Pierre Loti Cafe at Eyup Istanbul are Panoramic.
+Sitting at the base of the hill is the Eyup Sultan Istanbul Mosque – a mosque that holds a special place in the hearts of Istanbulites.

-I recommend arriving by ferry from Eminonu, ascending the hill via Eyup Gondola and taking tea at Pierre Loti Cafe.
-Then descend through the delightful hill-side Eyup cemetery to the mosque.
+I recommend arriving by ferry from Eminonu, ascending the hill via Eyup Gondola and taking tea at Pierre Loti Cafe, before descending through the delightful hill-side Eyup cemetery to the Eyup Sultan Istanbul Mosque.

 Pierre Loti Istanbul viewing platform overlooks the Golden Horn waterway and city.

-Eight reasons to take the Ferry to Eyup Istanbul.
+Eight reasons to take the Golden Horn Ferry to Eyup Istanbul.

 I spent my childhood hanging around the Ferry Terminal where Dad was manager, so I find the smell of engine oil, diesel and salt water irresistible.
 But if your Dad wasn’t a Ferry Fleet Manager here are some rather compelling reasons.

 - Food and Drink is available on board

 - Easy to move around taking photos, etc.

 - Shelter from the sun and/rain